mnemonic-re/CTF/pico-ctf-2017/level-1/misc/looooong.md

 So: nc shell2017.picoctf.com 26409 gets us:

-> To prove your skills, you must pass this test.
+> To prove your skills, you must pass this test.<br/>
-> Please give me the 'd' character '571' times, followed by a single '4'.
+> Please give me the 'd' character '571' times, followed by a single '5'.<br/>
-> To make things interesting, you have 30 seconds.
+> To make things interesting, you have 30 seconds.<br/>
-> Input:
+> Input:<br/>

 And also every time you connect if you fail you get another random character, number of times and follwed by values.